peterldowns/djoauth2/docs/contributing.rst

   $ vim djoauth2/tests/...
   $ git commit -a -m "Add my new feature."

-Also, please follow our (very minimal) style guide:
+Also, please follow our style guide:

 * 2-space indents
 * All indents are spaces, not tabs.